 “But, don’t things have to be complicated to be explained?”
 No. Things have to be very simple.

 If we can’t make things simple then we can’t or don’t understand them.
-If you can make your thoughts down to earth, scrubbed clean of filler/filter words and without an ambience of intellect (we know you’re clever, chill) the message is lost.
+If you can make your thoughts down to earth, scrubbed clean of filler/filter words the core message is often lost.

 It’s like when you see an interview and the interviewer is talking more than the guest.
 What the hell?
 It’s about their ego.
 The guest is a prop, nothing else.
 A vehicle for the interviewer to sound intellectual, or spiritual, or whatever.